Bilal2453/coro-docs/docs/coro-http.md

 local headers = {
-   {"Content-Type", "application/json"}, -- we are sending a JSON form string for the body {"User-Agent", "MyWebhookClient"}. -- an example UA }
+   {"Content-Type", "application/json"}, -- we are sending a JSON form string for the body {"User-Agent", "MyWebhookClient"}. -- an optional example UA }

 -- Send the POST request